 If you hadn’t had that big glass of water right before bed, you wouldn’t have to get up right now.
 But what if you’re thirsty?

-If you find yourself waking up in the middle of the night to relieve yourself frequently, it’s time to start planning ahead.
+If you frequently find yourself waking up in the middle of the night to visit the bathroom, it’s time to start planning ahead.
 Make sure you’re well-hydrated well before you turn the lights out.

-Two hours before bedtime, start limiting your liquids.
+At least two hours before bedtime, start limiting your liquids.
 Get enough water before that time, and limit your alcohol to one drink or less during that window.
-Of course you will want to abstain from any beverage with caffeine too.
+Of course you will want to abstain from any drink with caffeine too.

 Don’t smoke, especially at night

 Smokers are sometimes lured to the garden just before bed for one more cigarette.
 The nicotine may feel soothing in the moment, but don’t forget—it’s a stimulant.
 It makes your heart beat faster, and will make falling asleep more difficult for you.

 Nicotine—the addictive ingredient in cigarettes—has been shown to mess with the biological clock found in the genes of mice.
 In one study it disturbed the rodents’ natural sleep rhythms, making it harder for them to get to sleep.

 Some of those disturbances are permanent.
 Is it doing the same to you?

 Another concern is sleep apnoea, a condition in which you are periodically deprived of oxygen throughout the night.
 Smokers are 2.5 times more likely to have it.

 We’ve mostly focused on foods you eat right before bed.
 But that doesn’t tell the whole story.
 Studies show that the nutritional quality of your food throughout the day makes a difference at night.